Counselling & Psychotherapy

 My goal is to offer that kind of relationship.

-My work is grounded in current psychological research and informed by what we continue to learn about the brain, the nervous system, attachment, emotions, and relationships.
+My work is grounded in current psychological research and informed by what we continue to learn about the brain, nervous system, attachment, emotions, and relationships.

 But understanding alone is usually not enough.

-Function well on the outside, but privately struggle more than people realize.
+You function well on the outside, but privately struggle more than people realize.

-Keep repeating patterns you don’t fully understand.
+You keep repeating patterns you don't fully understand.

-Want healthier, more authentic relationships.
+You want healthier, more authentic relationships.

-Are exhausted by being so hard on yourself.
+You are tired of being so hard on yourself.

-What begins to change?
+What begins to feel different

 As therapy progresses, people often describe subtle but important shifts.